 See how to apply for financial aid at Rutgers University–Camden for more information.

 A Rutgers Education Made Possible

-Last year, 88 percent of the entering undergraduate class at Rutgers received an offer of financial aid, with the total amount of merit- and need-based aid reaching $482 million universitywide.
-More than 81 percent of all Rutgers students receive some form of financial aid.
+Last year, 89 percent of the entering undergraduate class at Rutgers–Camden received an offer of financial aid, for a total of $68 million in merit- and need-based aid.
+Of all Rutgers–Camden undergraduates, 84 percent received financial aid.